 The company played an important part in the development of Blumenthal.

-After rationalisation measures because the changes situation on the global markets, the falling demand for woollen textiles and technical progress, only 260 jobs remained, till 2006, including branches.
+After rationalisation measures because of the changed situation on the global markets, the falling demand for woollen textiles and technical progress, only 260 jobs remained to 2006, including branches.

 In 2003, production in a combing plant in Istanbul, where production costs are lower, began.